jennguyen1/nhuyhoa/_posts/2016-01-28-Multiple-Sample-Tests.md

 * Choose a central point of combinations and replicate it to obtain an estimate of $$\sigma^2_{\epsilon}$$ (would need to assume equal variance)
 * Assume that larger order interaction terms are insignificant and pools those into the error term $$\sigma^2_{\epsilon}$$
 * Assume that if none of the effects are significant, the estimated effects $$\sim iidN(0, \frac{4\sigma^2_{\epsilon}}{2^k})$$.
 Make a QQ-plot of estimated effects and those effects not on the QQ-line are significant

+## ANOVAs as Regression
+We can treat ANOVAs as regressions and analyze data that way.
+This lets us deal with issues such as unbalanced groups.
+We can assess effects by comparing full and reduced models.

 # Nonparametric Tests and Equal Variance Tests